Practical advice on ISO 9001:2015 Clause 6.2 implementation

 What are Quality Objectives?

-ISO/TS 9002 is better.
-It says… ‘Quality objectives should be established at relevant functions, levels and processes, as appropriate, to ensure the effective deployment of the organization’s strategic direction and its quality policy.
+Quality Objectives are defined in ISO 9001:2015 as objectives related to quality.
+Not very helpful.
+The definition, as documented in ISO/TS 9002, is better.
+It says… ‘Quality objectives should be established at relevant functions, levels, and processes, as appropriate, to ensure the effective deployment of the organization’s strategic direction and quality policy.

-Our Advice: Top management may establish quality objectives at the strategic level, the tactical level or the operational level.
+Our Advice: Top management may establish quality objectives at the strategic, tactical, or operational level.

-The strategic level includes the highest levels of the organization, and the quality objectives can be applicable to the whole organization.
-The tactical and operational levels can include quality objectives for specific products, processes, units or functions within the organization and should be compatible with its strategic direction.
+The strategic level includes the highest levels of the organization, and quality objectives can apply to the whole organization.
+The tactical and operational levels can include quality objectives for specific products, processes, units, or functions within the organization, and they should be compatible with the organization's strategic direction.

 How to Set Quality Objectives

-Choose Quality Objectives within the scope of the QMS and communicate these to the persons working under the organization’s control who have the ability to influence the achievement of quality objectives.
+Choose Quality Objectives within the scope of the QMS and communicate them to the persons under the organization’s control who can influence their achievement.

-Quality Objectives do not have to be quality assurance related; although if this were a problem area, top priority should be given to it in choosing objectives.
-Objectives such as increasing sales while maintaining the QMS or the introduction of automation to reduce costs would be acceptable.
+Quality objectives do not have to be related to quality assurance, although if this were a problem area, top priority should be given to it when choosing objectives.
+Objectives such as increasing sales while maintaining the QMS or introducing automation to reduce costs would be acceptable.

 The chosen objectives must be measurable and stated clearly.
 Aspirational statements are not acceptable.